ahi4/viruses/spam banco santander - comunicado (fake bank website)/README.md

 1 second later: of course, I go on through the red warning sign...
 I got a second warning sign...
 I keep going, and surprise!
 Another fake bank website, from who?
 Santander bank... man! they are famous!
 The website is cool as seen in **[Screenshot from 2017-03-09 23-17-07.png](https://github.com/ricoms/viruses/blob/master/spam%20banco%20santander%20-%20comunicado%20(fake%20bank%20website)/Screenshot%20from%202017-03-09%2023-17-07.png)**
 (url: http://www.gavinmurphy.ie/plugins/Ir/index1.php?+id=02,16,42,AM,68,3,03,000000,10,2,2017,Friday.asp) and asks for my CPF (third ID from Brazil, after RG, and birth certificate, and CNH, and CT, etc...).

 I noticed one curious thing...
-The website header is "Seja bem vindo ao Internet **Benking**"!! well, Mr. Benking, I sent an email to abuse@web.com about Molina website and I twited to @Digiweb_Ireland, responsible for IP 78.137.164.87 of Gavin Murphy website.
+The website header is "Seja bem vindo ao Internet **Benking**"!! well, Mr. Benking, I sent an email to abuse@web.com about Molina website and I twited to @Digiweb_Ireland, responsible for IP 78.137.164.87 (info from http://78.137.164.87.ipaddress.com/) of Gavin Murphy website.

 # e-mail header origin: